slsu0424/slsu0424.github.io/_posts/2023-10-12-powerful-things-markdown-editor.md

 The key?
 Hospitals and surgeons were *already in the business* of removing gallbladders.

-When I think about EHRs, this should have been an easy "win".
+EHRs should have been an easy win.
 Why wouldn't a patient want to see all their medical information stored in one place?
 Why wouldn't a physician want to see a more complete view of their patient's health?
 In all other industries where digitization has led to improved efficiency, the complete opposite happened with EHRs.
 Perhaps we were not aligned on improving healthcare outcomes after all.

 I agree that the issue came down to control.
 It is quite unsettling to know that...
 Will the same fate await this next wave of AI?